 Focus and Approach

 Jurgen Habermas once wrote, “In the process of an enlightenment there can only be participants".
-This concept is central to how teachers and students work together to ask critical questions and approach an increasingly complex world with increasingly demanding projects: Complex Projects.
+This concept is central to how teachers and students work together in asking critical questions approaching an increasingly complex world that demands increasingly Complex Projects.

 In MSc 1 design studio we will dissect existing Landmarks via anatomy, exposing the basic elements that define a building or an ensemble.
 As an introduction to Complex Projects, the Landmark studio has the objective to make students familiar with the multiple aspects of research and design.

-In MSc 3/4 Graduation studio all elements of the building and design will be seamlessly integrated into a clear compelling project that touches on all issues from analysis, problem definition, urban design, building in context, building concept, materialization, to critical detail and all based on a clear narrative that contributes to increase the relevance and criticality of the project.
+In MSc 3/4 Graduation studio all elements of the building and design will be seamlessly integrated into a clear compelling project that deals with all issues such as analysis, problem definition, urban design, building in context, building concept, materialisation, to critical detail; all of which based on a clear narrative that contributes to increase the relevance and criticality of the project.

 Prof.ir.
 Kees Kaan, ir.
 Alessandro Arcangeli, ir.
 Henri van Bennekom, dr. Olindo Caso, dr.ir.
 Roberto Cavallo, Paul Cournet, Stefanos Filippas, dr. Esther Gramsbergen, Sven Jansse, Sebastian Janusz, Stefan de Koning, Ippolito Pestellini Laparelli, ir.
 Alexander Pols, ir.
 Albert Richters, ir.
 Hrvoje Smidihen, ir.
 Steven Steenbruggen MSc, Manuela Triggianese, Luc Willekens